eNMS-automation/eNMS/docs/inventory/configuration_management.rst

    :alt: Poller Configuration.
    :align: center

-The devices and pools property defines which devices the configuration management system will run on.
 The frequency to which the poller runs is set to 3600 seconds by default.
 You can also enter the address of a remote Git repository: if such a repository is configured, eNMS will push all device configurations to this repository after the polling process has completed.